Guarding dog care

-Is large, strong, confident and likes to protect his family and home.
-Loyal and attentive to his family group, he is often suspicious of strangers until he knows them and sees that his family are relaxed in their company.
-He may also enjoy walks, retrieving games and sitting in water on warm days, even if he doesn’t go swimming.
+Are large, strong, confident and like to protect your family and home.
+Your pet will be loyal and attentive to the family, and might be suspicious of strangers until they know them and see that that you are relaxed in their company.
+They may also enjoy walks, playing fun ‘retrieving’ games, and sitting in water on warm days – even if they don’t fancy going for a swim!

 Exercise and play

 Your Guarding Dog will need a good amount of exercise to keep them in tip-top shape, but as with most large dog breeds they may tire easily, especially in warm weather.
 Because of this, they prefer to enjoy frequent short walks with you rather than the occasional longer one.

 Your guard dog breed needs a bit of extra attention when it comes to keeping their joints healthy!
 Ask your vet about using your dog’s height and weight as a guide to keeping their joints healthy.
 In general, avoid stairs and discourage your dog from jumping on and off furniture, however fun they find it!
 A pet ramp might be useful when you’re travelling, so your pet can walk in and out of the car without jumping.

 Your guard dog breed loves to play in the garden, and the frequent walks you enjoy together will help them use up their boundless energy.
 All this fun and exercise helps give your dog a break from being ‘on duty’ at home guarding you and your family – a job that all of these protective dog breeds do naturally, even though they are pets rather than working guard dogs!
 If you want to know more, your dog’s breeder or rescue centre can give your more information about the type of exercise your dog enjoys the most.